Advisors Asset Management Inc. Trims Holdings in Raytheon Technologies Co. (NYSE:RTX)

 Advisors Asset Management Inc. trimmed its position in Raytheon Technologies Co.
 (NYSE:RTX – Get Rating) by 11.5% in the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 136,478 shares of the company’s stock after selling 17,760 shares during the quarter.
 Advisors Asset Management Inc.’s holdings in Raytheon Technologies were worth $11,745,000 as of its most recent SEC filing.

-Other large investors have also recently made changes to their positions in the company.
-Shore Point Advisors LLC purchased a new position in shares of Raytheon Technologies in the fourth quarter worth about $25,000.
+Several other large investors have also recently made changes to their positions in the company.
+Shore Point Advisors LLC purchased a new position in Raytheon Technologies during the fourth quarter valued at approximately $25,000.
 Arcadia Investment Management Corp MI purchased a new position in Raytheon Technologies during the fourth quarter valued at approximately $37,000.
 Masso Torrence Wealth Management Inc. purchased a new position in Raytheon Technologies during the fourth quarter valued at approximately $47,000.
 Level Financial Advisors Inc. purchased a new position in Raytheon Technologies during the fourth quarter valued at approximately $56,000.
 Finally, Northwest Investment Counselors LLC purchased a new position in Raytheon Technologies during the fourth quarter valued at approximately $59,000.
 Hedge funds and other institutional investors own 79.56% of the company’s stock.

+Several research analysts recently weighed in on RTX shares.
+StockNews.com upgraded Raytheon Technologies from a “hold” rating to a “buy” rating in a research report on Wednesday, May 18th.
+Barclays boosted their price objective on Raytheon Technologies from $100.00 to $107.00 and gave the company an “overweight” rating in a research report on Thursday, March 10th.
+Morgan Stanley boosted their price objective on Raytheon Technologies from $118.00 to $124.00 and gave the company an “overweight” rating in a research report on Wednesday, March 2nd.
+Cowen boosted their price objective on Raytheon Technologies from $115.00 to $120.00 in a research report on Wednesday, April 27th.
+Finally, Argus boosted their price objective on Raytheon Technologies from $100.00 to $112.00 in a research report on Wednesday, April 27th.
+Two equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
+Based on data from MarketBeat, the company currently has a consensus rating of “Buy” and an average target price of $111.91.

+Raytheon Technologies (NYSE:RTX – Get Rating) last issued its quarterly earnings results on Tuesday, April 26th.
+The company reported $1.15 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.01 by $0.14.
+The firm had revenue of $15.72 billion for the quarter, compared to analyst estimates of $15.83 billion.
+Raytheon Technologies had a return on equity of 9.24% and a net margin of 6.47%.
+The business’s revenue was up 3.0% on a year-over-year basis.
+During the same period in the previous year, the company posted $0.90 earnings per share.
+As a group, analysts expect that Raytheon Technologies Co. will post 4.77 earnings per share for the current year.

 The company also recently declared a quarterly dividend, which will be paid on Thursday, September 8th.
 Stockholders of record on Friday, August 19th will be paid a $0.55 dividend.
 This represents a $2.20 dividend on an annualized basis and a dividend yield of 2.30%.
 The ex-dividend date of this dividend is Thursday, August 18th.
 Raytheon Technologies’s dividend payout ratio is presently 78.85%.